radiant-rstats/docker/radiant/README.md

 The radiant app will be available at <a href="http://127.0.0.1" target="_blank">http://127.0.0.1</a> and Rstudio will be available at <a href="http://127.0.0.1:8787" target="_blank">http://127.0.0.1:8787</a>.
 The userid and password to Rstudio is `rstudio`

 To map local drives to Rstudio use the `-v` option.
-For example, the command below would map your home directory the home directory used for Rstudio
+For example, the command below would map your home directory to the home directory used for Rstudio

 ```bash
 docker run --rm -p 80:80 -p 8787:8787 -v ~:/home/rstudio vnijs/radiant